 “At Dollar General and Dollar Tree/Family Dollar, cash-back fees for small withdrawal amounts are the highest in the sample ($1 fee or more for cash-back amounts under $50),” the release stated.

 The CFPB estimated that the cost of processing such transactions “may be a few pennies.”
-With withdrawal limits set at $5 to $50 per transaction, consumers may conduct multiple transactions to receive bigger amounts as cash back, with retailers benefiting by levying a fee on each of these.
+With withdrawal limits set at $5 to $50 per transaction, consumers may conduct multiple transactions to receive larger amounts as cash back, with retailers benefiting by levying a fee on each of these.

 “Consumers with lower incomes or fewer banking choices encounter cash-back fees disproportionately,” CFPB stated.

-Responding to the CFPB report, Dollar General told The Epoch Times that it offers cash back options at more than 20,000 stores across the nation.
+Responding to the CFPB report, Dollar General told The Epoch Times that it offers cash-back options at more than 20,000 stores across the nation.

 Cash back acts as “a service to customers who may not have convenient access to their primary financial institution.
 These services may also help customers save money on fees compared to alternative, non-retail options such as check cashing locations or ATM fees,” according to the company.